-My fee for a standard 50 minute ‘in office’ session is $195.00.
-A 75 minute session is prorated to a fee of $290.00.
-A ‘double’ 100 minute session is $390.00.
-If we are in the process of working together and your situation warrants, I occasionally do half sessions (25 min.), where I prorate the fee to $97.50.
-Clients are responsible for payment at the time of the session unless other arrangements have been made.
-I accept personal checks, travelers checks, and cash.
-I also accept all credit cards, for which there is an approx. 3% processing fee per transaction.
-For Skype and phone sessions, I accept payments via PayPal, Popmoney, and direct check from banks.
+Individual therapy is 50 minutes duration: $450.00 per session.
+A couples/joint session is: $490.00.
+Clients are responsible for payment at the time of the session, unless other arrangements have been made.
+I accept the following forms of payment: PayPal, Venmo, ApplePay (iphone 6 & later–iOS 11.2, and watchOS 4.2 & later), Zelle, HIPAA compliant Healthpoint, direct bank checks, cash, personal checks, and credit cards via Square (credit cards have a 3.5% + .45cent processing fee).
 All transactions are kept confidential and private.
-I have a 72 hour cancellation policy.
-Most clients come in 1x weekly, though if circumstances warrant, I see clients 2-3x weekly or bi-monthly, and also do one-time consultations.
-I do not charge for the initial telephone conversation–this is an opportunity for us to talk at length to get a sense of each other, for you to tell me about yourself and your situation, and ask me questions – practical and theoretical.
+If you pay with Venmo and wish your transactions with me to remain private, please default your settings to “private.”
+I have a 72 hour (three business days) cancellation policy.
+I see most clients at a 1x weekly cadence, though if circumstances warrant, clients do 2-3x weekly or bi-monthly.
+I also do one-time consultations.
+I’m currently not doing in-person/’in-office’ appts.
+I do tele-therapy via Skype, WhatsApp, FaceTime, or telephone.
+I also use two HIPAA compliant platforms: doxy.me and ‘Sessions.’
+Telehealth is available to CA residents only.
+Our initial phone consult is free of charge–this is an opportunity for us to talk and get a sense of each other, for you to tell me about yourself and your situation, and ask me questions.
 I will assess whether I can help you.
 If I cannot meet your needs, I will be happy to refer you to a therapist who might be a better fit for you.
-If my fee is a hardship, please let me know.
-Low income should not interfere with people getting help, and though I do not have a sliding scale, I can refer you to credible low-cost counseling centers.
+If my fee is a hardship, please let me know–low income should not interfere with people getting help, and though I do not have a sliding scale, I can refer you to credible low-cost counseling centers.

-Because I am not a member of HMOs nor am I a provider for PPOs, I do not use electronic transmission of billing information to obtain payment.
+Because I am not a member of HMOs nor a provider for PPOs, I do not use electronic transmission of billing information to obtain payment.
+I do not electronically: acquire informed consent, store records, or take digital psychotherapy notes–none of these will ever be stored in the cloud.
+I do not use a third party billing company.
+My records are secured/locked behind a firewall, and only I have access to your confidential communique.
 I am exclusively a fee-for-service provider and will bill you directly.
 You may, however, choose to be reimbursed by your insurance company.
-Because my practice is not electronically mediated, I am not bound by the requirements of HIPAA.
-I do, however, maintain utmost strict confidentiality of client information and safe-keeping of client-records, as mandated by the law.
+I maintain utmost strict confidentiality of client information and safe-keeping of client-records, as mandated by the law.
 I also preserve the integrity of client disclosure, consistent with sound ethical/clinical practice.

 Located in Burlingame, California in San Mateo County on the Peninsula, my office is walking distance from the Millbrae BART and CalTrain Station.
 It’s easily accessible via buses, and if you drive, has free parking.
 Though the address is on El Camino Real, you may also enter the building on California Drive, which runs parallel to El Camino–this entrance reads “1838 Mills Estate Building.”
 This also has free parking.